brege/aoife/README.md

 - Simple search and poster picker
 - Responsive and configurable grid layout
 - Alternate poster selection with swipe gestures or grid selection
-- Editable titles and shareable URLs
+- Editable titles, captions, and shareable URLs
 - Input hiding for poster-maxxing screenshots

 ## Examples

-Ever wanted to share a screenshot of your favorite things you read, saw or watched?
+Ever wanted to share a collage of your favorite albums and shows in one unified screenshot?
 **aoife** fetches poster and cover art into a minimalist grid to share with your friends.

 ### Mobile